hemantksingh/messup-learn/People/Self Awareness.md

 * education - learn by reading and acquiring information
 * experience - learn by making mistakes through failures
-* observation - smart people require very little information to know something - they see it they get it
+* intuition - smart people require very little information to know something - they see it they get it
 * experience without learning - you fail to learn from experiences and make the same mistakes repeatedly

-True intelligence is acquired by possessing little knowledge and applying critical thinking to it.
+True intelligence is not acquired by reading a book.
+It is developed through practices in focussing your attention inwards and applying critical thinking to the information that you may have gained through reading or other sources.
 In *Vedanta* knowledge is acquired by 20% reading and 80% thinking.
 The more time you take to analyze the information you have gained, apply it and test whether it is true, the better you get at internalizing the knowledge.
 If you reflect upon an idea, that idea becomes you.
-However the practice of critical thinking by looking inwards requires time and effort.
-There is no instant joy as you may get by seeking external pleasures.
+However the practice of critical thinking by turning inwards requires time and effort.
+There is no instant joy as you may get by seeking external pleasures e.g watching a film.
 The process of critical thinking, acquiring knowledge and applying that knowledge is a long one and bears fruit in the long term.

 Staying aware of one thing for prolonged amount of time without drifting away requires practice 24 hours a day and 7 days a week.
 If you can integrate this into everything that you do throughout your life, you can get better at it.